Make An Appointment

 White Diamonds: A Historical Look

 There is no doubt that a large portion of the world loves and covets diamonds.
-They are used to convey status, and to decorate the fingers of brides around the world.
+They are used to convey status and to decorate the fingers of brides around the world.
 The white diamond is the most common of the different varieties.
 A white diamond is in fact almost colourless, although it is classified in several ways.
 There are colourless diamonds, nearly colourless, and tinted diamonds from faintly tinted to fully tinted.
 The tint on diamonds is usually a yellowish colour.
 White diamonds are so popular because they have very few imperfections or impurities.
 Sometimes, if a diamond is exposed to certain substances like nitrogen, for instance, they can become discoloured.
 This impurity can make them less desirable and valuable.
 Read on for all you need to know about the history of white diamonds.

 How they form